Naveen2002763/Email-Classifier/README.md

 - README.md: This file, which explains the project, the folder structure, and how to use the application.

+Dataset

+- The model is trained on a dataset of emails containing various types of PII.
+The dataset includes emails categorized into different types (e.g., "Incident", "Problem", etc.).
+The emails contain sensitive information like names, email addresses, phone numbers, Aadhaar numbers, credit card details, etc., which are masked during the processing.

 How to Use :

 Clone the Repository :